Contagious Hand, Foot And Mouth Disease Throws Curveball Into MLB Season

 The Mayo Clinic points out that the disease isn't foot-and-mouth disease (also known as hoof-and-mouth disease), "which is an infectious viral disease found in farm animals.
 You can't contract hand-foot-and-mouth disease from pets or other animals, and you can't transmit it to them."

-One week after Syndergaard was put on the disabled list, Happ went home sick before a game against the Orioles upon showing signs of the virus.
+One week after Syndergaard was put on the disabled list, Happ went home sick before a game against the Baltimore Orioles upon showing signs of the virus.

 "Sports teams have close exposure to each other, so any kind of infection is more likely transmitted," Sabella says.
 As for the pitchers spreading it to others via their curveballs from the mound, "it's conceivable that [the virus] can live on objects for short periods of time," Sabella says.
 "But the most common route that people get this is through hand-to-hand touching."